katbella/pixel-converter/README.md

 - Add more options (quality, etc.)

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](licenses/LICENSE) file for details.

+## Credits
+See [CREDITS.md](./CREDITS.md) for a full list of technologies and third-party licenses.